 Love conquers all is not necessarily external – it can also be internal.
 Sometimes love has to conquer the character’s own instincts – though, this can sometimes come from a fear of living a lesser-life.
 In an iconic scene in Breakfast at Tiffany’s, Paul Varjack (George Peppard) tells Holly Gollightly (Audrey Hepburn), “I love you Holly Gollightly”, to which our main character replies, rather tautly, “So what?”.
 Holly Gollightly of course, is a prostitute (assumed in the movie), who worries about living with a man that does not have the means to take care of her.
 We learn in the later part of the film that Holly was once Lula Mae Barnes, a poor, married southern girl who was married at 13 years old.
 The fear and insecurity of returning to a trapped existence serves as conflict for Holly and Paul’s relationship.

 Romantic films have played an important role in sexuality and helping the public to become more comfortable with the idea of relationships that shied from the norm.
 Hairspray (1988) spoke of the 1960s and the discomfort for obese women as well as racial relationships.
 Movies like Pinky (1949) discussed racial relationships between black and white and numerous movies such as, The Forbidden City (1918), and The Toll of the Sea (1922), discussed Chinese-white relationships.
 Brokeback Mountain (2005) is an example of an LGBTQ film which challenged uncomfortable societal perceptions of gay relationships.
-Film is important for societal change because it helps people who might otherwise never be exposed understand and empathize with persons that have different viewpoints.
+Film is important for societal change because it helps people who might otherwise never be exposed understand and empathize with persons that have different viewpoints and people is more open to sexual activities and even toys like a hands free g-spot vibrator which is popular between couples.
 For many heterosexual or same-race couples, there might be very little exposure to the plights of individuals suffering from discrimination due to their relationship.
 These movies can also provide an outlet for persons struggling with their sexuality and racism, in-which they see others like them, and do not feel like an outlier or alone.

 There have been some questions as to whether the romantic comedy or classic romantic films are a “dead” genre.
 In an article for The Daily Beast titled “The Romantic Comedy is Dead”, the author writers, “As They Came Together wore on, I started to realize that every movie it was referencing was at least 15 years old.
 That no one under the age of, say, 30 would have any clue what Rudd and Poehler were parodying.
 And then it hit me: Could it be that the Romantic Comedy is dead—and that I didn’t notice until it was too late?
 How in the name of Meg Ryan did this happen?”
 (Romano, 2014, n.p).
 Romantic comedies – and even romantic movies in general – have been in steep decline, and “gone are the days when light comedic pairings like When Harry Met Sally … or 50 First Dates reliably packed multiplexes” (Siegel, 2013, n.p).